-As at 31 December 2023 and 31 December 2022, the fair value of financial assets and liabilities not carried at fair value in the statement of financial position did not differ significantly from their carrying amount.
-Financial assets and liabilities not recorded at fair value in the statement of financial position include loans and deposits to banks, loans to corporate customers, amounts due to financial institutions, amounts due to customers, debt securities issued and securities measured at amortized cost.
+As at 31 December 2024 and 31 December 2023, the fair value of financial assets and liabilities not carried at fair value in the statement of financial position did not differ significantly from their carrying amount.
+Financial assets and liabilities not recorded at fair value in the statement of financial position include amounts due from banks and financial institutions, loans to corporate customers, amounts due to financial institutions, amounts due to customers, debt securities issued and securities measured at amortized cost.

-26. Segment reporting
+27. Segment reporting